hirefrank/www/content/2014-summer-movies.md

-Title: 2014 Summer Calendar of Free Movies in NYC
+Title: 2014 Summer Calendar of Free Movies in New York City
 Slug: 2014-summer-movies
 Tags: movies, summer, nyc
 Summary: This is an example of a draft post.